+Dr. Steen obtained a Ph.D. in clinical psychology from the University of Michigan, where she was mentored by Dr. Christopher Peterson.
 While at Michigan she was drawn to the emerging field of positive psychology—the scientific study of positive emotions, character traits, and institutions.
-Rather than focusing exclusively on treating psychopathology and disease, a positive psychology approach aims to optimize psychological health.
-This approach helps people flourish.
+Rather than focusing exclusively on treating psychopathology and disease, a positive psychology approach aims to optimize psychological health and help people flourish.

-Dr. Steen moved to Philadelphia in 2003 to complete a postdoctoral fellowship in positive psychology at the University of Pennsylvania with Martin Seligman.
-During Dr. Steen's postdoctoral fellowship, she was nominated to serve on the Annenberg Mental Health Commission for Positive Youth Development.
+In 2003 Dr. Steen moved to Philadelphia to pursue a postdoctoral fellowship in positive psychology at the University of Pennsylvania with Dr. Martin Seligman.
+During her postdoctoral fellowship, Dr. Steen was nominated to serve on the Annenberg Mental Health Commission for Positive Youth Development.
 As a commission member she developed practical recommendations for how to encourage the development of strengths such as creativity, kindness, courage, integrity, social intelligence, and perseverance.

-Dr. Steen also worked with Dr. Seligman to develop and test a series of interventions designed to help people increase the amount of joy, engagement, and meaning in their lives.
-In addition, Dr. Steen created the landmark Steen Happiness Index, a measure which captures the week-by-week upward changes in happiness that might occur following happiness interventions.
-The Steen Happiness Index has been translated into multiple languages.
+Collaborating with Dr. Seligman, Dr. Steen developed and tested a series of interventions designed to help people increase the amount of joy, engagement, and meaning in their lives.
+She also developed the Steen Happiness Index, a sensitive measure that can detect week-by-week changes in happiness following happiness interventions.

-In 2005 Dr. Steen founded the Charles O'Brien Center for Addiction Treatment at the University of Pennsylvania.
+In 2005 Dr. Steen helped establish the Charles O’Brien Center for Addiction Treatment at the University of Pennsylvania.
 She served as its Clinical Director and then Director until 2013.
-Dr. Steen taught undergraduate psychology majors at the University of Pennsylvania as well as students of the University of Pennsylvania Medical School.
-She has been a member of the Commonwealth of Pennsylvania Drug, Device and Cosmetic Board since 2007.
-From 2005 to 2012 she was the editor of the All-But-Dissertation Survival Guide, a monthly newsletter designed to help academic writers find flow in the process of completing their dissertations.
-Dr. Steen assisted with the research trials for the newly published update to the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association.
+She also assisted with the research trials for the newly published update to the Diagnostic and Statistical Manual of Mental Disorders (DSM).

-Along with Tom Lincoln, Dr. Steen received a Social Media Leadership Award in 2012 from the University of Pennsylvania's Wharton School of Business.
+Along with Tom Lincoln, Dr. Steen received a Social Media Leadership Award in 2012 from the Wharton School, the University of Pennsylvania's school of business.
 Knowledge@Wharton and Social Strategy1 recognized the art project Monument as an example of how to use social media to promote a more unified world.

 Publications and Presentations: